 Here is the best of Mangalore that is going to fill your tummy and heart!
 This Chicken Kori Rotti/ Mangalorean Chicken Curry is also known as Kori Gassi.
 It is creamy, spicy and the perfect curry for dinner.
 The roasted spices used in it bring out the best flavors that are really hard to resist!

 I’m on a roll guys!
 Giving you one curry after another, so tell me when you get bored.
 And if you haven’t tried Mangalorean food yet, you are right in time!
 I won’t blame you because I hadn’t either, till I met Denver.
 And now I’m hooked.
-The first time I had chicken kori rotti, I was expecting a light, coconutty curry, but man, this one’s so spicy and addictive.
+The first time I had kori rotti or kori gassi with rotti, I was expecting a light, coconutty curry, but man, this one’s so spicy and addictive.

 And it’s unique.
 Because unlike everything else which is either had with rice or chapatis, there’s a special crispy rice rotti that the curry is spooned over.
 It’s messy messy business.
 And Denver and I literally pull our sleeves up and dig in.
 You take the rotti, crush it lightly on your plate and then pour all the curry over it.
 Let it sit for a minute (if you can wait that long) till you have both crispy bits and soggy bits and start eating.
 With your hands.
 No spoons allowed.